benbria/d3.chart.bubble-matrix/CONTRIBUTING.md

 The chart itself is written in [CoffeeScript](http://coffeescript.org/), but is always distributed as JavaScript.
 Sources are `lower-case-dashed.foo`, 4-space indented and try to wrap at 80 columns.

+## Pushing a New Release

+Unlike many other projects, the compiled versions of d3.chart.bubble-matrix are not committed to this git repo, and are instead comitted to [d3.chart.bubble-matrix.shim)](https://github.com/benbria/d3.chart.bubble-matrix.shim).